pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 > I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 > - <cite> [Galatians 2:20](https://www.biblegateway.com/passage/?search=Galatians+2%3A20&version=NIV) </cite>

-The point of the Christianity is not to make you compliant with a set of rules, but rather to transform your heart's desires to be aligned with God's desires.
+The point of the Christianity is not to make you compliant with a set of rules, but to transform your heart's desires to be aligned with God's desires.
 This is not a one-off deal, but a lifelong commitment to being transformed into followers of Christ - AKA Christians - who desire to be like him.

 > As for you, **you were dead in your transgressions and sins**, in which you used to live when you followed the ways of this world [...]
 > All of us also [...] gratifying the cravings of our flesh and following its desires and thoughts. [...]